 Me: Is there any other kind?

-Benton tries to hold the robot back with a hail of bullets.
+Benton showers the robot with bullets.

-Me: This is a Barry Letts story.
+Me: This is a Barry Letts story, love.

 Sue: They look like a gathering of angry bus conductors.

-And then Hilda reveals her secret weapon: a badly designed (and slightly unhinged) robot.
+Hilda reveals her secret weapon: a badly designed (and slightly unhinged) robot.

-UNIT decide to unleash hell.
+UNIT unleash hell.